gert7/agis/README.md

 [![Gem Version](https://badge.fury.io/rb/agis.svg)](http://badge.fury.io/rb/agis)

 Agis is a Ruby class mixin that provides a rudimentary messagebox-based lock-free actor call mechanism through and for Redis.
+It allows commands to be pushed to an autonomous message box in Redis associated with the Object.
+The calls in the box are then crunched with a call to the agis_crunch methods.
+The locking mechanism ensures that only one actor crunch routine runs at any time, which can then optionally return a value.

+However, it is not designed to be an asynchronous job queue like Sidekiq.
+A single actor should run on a single thread at any time.

 - Classes are provided Agis-specific methods with 0, 1, 2 or 3 arguments
 - The method calls & arguments are stored on Redis in a rudimentary 'call stack' implemented with RPUSH/LPOP